 - overdraft facilities in connection with such an account.

-Ring fencing is being implemented through primary (the Act) and secondary legislation (see External Links), and PRA rules.
+Ring fencing is being implemented through primary (the Act) and secondary legislation (see External Links), and PRA rules and expectations.
 The Government has stated its intention for ring-fencing to be implemented from 1 January 2019.
 The PRA plans to complete its consultation process and publish final rules and supervisory statements in advance of this date to provide firms with sufficient time for implementation.

 Plans for implementing ring-fencing